2013 Egyptian coup d'état: Arrests

 According to Morsi, he was abducted by the Armed Forces and held at the Republican Guard headquarters one day before the army announced his removal, and held there until 5 July 2013, after which he and his aide were forcibly moved to a naval base for the next four months.
 His family had stated earlier Morsi was kidnapped on 3 July 2013.
 The spokesperson of the Egyptian Armed Forces, Colonel Ahmed Ali later denied allegations that Morsi was badly treated, saying they had nothing to hide.
 The Egyptian Army later gave Catherine Ashton the High Representative of the Union for Foreign Affairs and Security Policy for the European Union permission to meet Morsi.
 Ashton later stated that Morsi was doing well: "Morsi was keeping up with the latest developments in the country through television and newspapers.
 So we were able to talk about the situation, and we were able to talk about the need to move forward.
 The people around him do care for him.
 I looked at the facilities."
 Morsi later met an African Union delegation also.

 The army arrested the former speaker of parliament and the head of Freedom and Justice Party Saad El-Katatni, along with Rashad al-Bayoumi, a Muslim Brotherhood deputy, as well as other top leaders of the Muslim Brotherhood.
 Al-Jazeera quoted unnamed security officials saying that "more than a dozen" members of the Muslim Brotherhood had been arrested, while Al-Ahram reported that the Egyptian police had been ordered to arrest more than 300 members of the Muslim Brotherhood.
 A travel ban was also put on Morsi, the head of his Muslim Brotherhood Mohammed Badie, Badie's deputy Khairat El-Shater, the Muslim Brotherhood's former leader Mahdi Akef, another Muslim Brotherhood figure Mohamed Beltagy, Salafi preacher close to the Muslim Brotherhood Safwat Hegazi and the leader of the al-Wasat Party Abou Elela Mady and his deputy Essam Sultan.
 Badie and Akef were arrested for "incitement to murder."

 In December 2013, Morsi as well as high-echelon Muslim Brotherhood leaders were charged with "terrorism and plotting with foreign militants against Egypt" while the Muslim Brotherhood was officially classified as a terrorist group.

-By May 2014, approximately 16,000 people, mostly Brotherhood members or supporters, have been imprisoned since the coup.
+By May 2014, approximately 16,000 people, mostly Brotherhood members or supporters, had been imprisoned since the coup.